The Japanese walking method: what it is, why it works, and how to start

 The large-scale confirmation

 A 2020 follow-up study involving over 10,000 middle-aged and older adults confirmed these findings at scale.
 Five months of interval walking training markedly improved symptoms of lifestyle-related diseases, cognitive function, sleep quality, and depression.
+For a closer look at the mood and anxiety research, see our full guide on walking for mental health.

 Why intervals work better than steady walking